aditya2001/selenium-java-cucumber-jenkins/README.md

 # Test Automation with Java and Selenium
-This Web test automation project is developed using ->
+This web test automation framework is built using Selenium with Java and Cucumber.
+I have used BDD framework to write our feature file using Jherkin language.
+I have used page object model for reusability and easy maintenance.
+I have used Maven for build and maintain all project dependencies and plugins.

 1. IntelliJ IDEA Community
 2. Programming Language -> Java
-3. Build automation tool -> Maven
+3. Build Tool -> Maven
-4. Test Automation Library - Selenium
+4. Web Test Automation Tool - Selenium
 5. Test Framework -> Cucumber and TestNG
 6. Design Pattern -> Page Object Model (POM)